xiaohunying/notes/pages/aws-security.md

   - AWS managed policies
   - Customer managed policies
 - Access Control Mechanisms
-  - These are mechanisms that govern how a resource is accessed.
   - username and password
   - multi-factor authentication (MFA)
   - federated access

-### Policies
+### IAM Policies

 IAM Policies are used to assign permissions.
 They are formatted as a JSON document and have at least one statement with this structure: